maocatooo/flask-mcp-plus/README.md

 ## Overview

-Flask-MCP provides a simple and intuitive way to create Model Context Protocol (MCP) servers using Flask.
+Flask-MCP-Plus provides a simple and intuitive way to create Model Context Protocol (MCP) servers using Flask.
 It allows developers to easily expose tools, resources, and prompts that can be consumed by MCP clients, facilitating rich interactions between language models and external systems.